MicroTech-PI3/payment/README.md

-# stock_update
+# bill_sender
-The repository for managing the Stock Update functionalities.
+The repository for managing the sending system for electronic billing.